-War rages on in the eastern part of DR Congo, where various armed groups and government forces battle against each other.
-As long as the war continues, most Congolese will remain poor.
+War still rages in the eastern part of DR Congo, where various armed groups and government forces battle against each other.
+As long as the war continues, most Congolese people will remain poor.
 Income from the illegal extraction of raw materials is being used to finance the war.
-More than 1 million people are displaced in their own country and many also flee to other countries.
+More than two million people are displaced in their own country and many people flee to other countries.

-The conflict in the east and the post-conflict situation that exists in the rest of the country is strengthening the unequal relationship of power between men and women.
-Many women and girls in the country have been subjected to sexually-related violence and violations.
+The conflict in the east and the post-conflict situation that exist in the rest of the country are strengthening the unequal relationship of power between men and women.
+Many women and girls have been subjected to sexually related violence and violations.

 Dependent on exports

-The global financial crisis has hit the Democratic Republic of the Congo, a country that depends on the export of raw materials, hard.
+The global financial crisis has hit hard in the Democratic Republic of the Congo, a country that depends on the export of raw materials.
 A lot of effort is needed to build up the country’s economy.
 The strategy for poverty stakes out important goals along the way.

 - peace, reconciliation and democratic governance

 - poverty-oriented economic development, with a focus on agriculture and forestry

 - health, focusing on preventing, managing and combating sexual violence and promote sexual and reproductive health and rights